-There are two main reason for making a spore print; to identify a specimen; or to propagate the spores in order to create a new strain of a selected species.
+There are two main reason for making a spore print; to identify the species of a particular fungus; or, to propagate the spores in order to create a new strain of a selected species.

 Identifying fungi from morphology alone can be very difficult.
 By determining the characteristics of the spores you are better able to categorise a specimen.
-This can be as simple as observing the colour of the spores from a spore print or you could view the spores under microscope to determine their shape.
+This can be as simple as observing the colour of the spores from a spore print or you could view the spores under microscope to determine their size and shape.

 If you are taking spores to culture a new strain a few more precautions are necessary to limit the risk of contamination.
 Here is the simplest way to take a spore print of an agaric mushroom (cap and stem type of fruitbody).
 Variation apply depending on mushroom morphology.YT

 - zip-lock/sealable bag

 - Carefully cut the cap from the stipe.

 - Leave 12 to 24 hours.
 Remove the cap.